nominalaeon/deli-line/README.md

 The SiteComponent Object is in charge of forEach'ing through the matches of your component's defined Selector.
 If none are on a page, the component isn't used.
 If one or more are present, FrenchDip will invoke a new instance of your component script per match.

 Doing this automatically confines the context of each script to each instance of the Selector.
-This is especially handy when tracking click, load, resize, or any other kind of Event, but it also streamlines utility, DOM-manipulation functionality.
+This is especially handy when tracking click, load, resize, or any other kind of Event, but it also streamlines utility, DOM-manipulation functionality

+## Using Assemble

+### Relative paths

+# scripts loaded in page-layout.hbs rely on relative-path variable from page templates